Numbered street: Denver

 Denver has two systems in place in two distinct areas of the city.
 Downtown Denver's diagonal street system technically begins with 4th Street near Auraria Campus, underneath the Colfax Avenue viaduct.
 The system then counts up northeastward from 4th Street to 40th Street.
 The diagonal system meets the normal numbered grid at various points, with the termination of the downtown system at 40th Avenue and 40th Street in the Five Points neighborhood.

 The second system is a typical East/West layout, with directional indicators.
 First Avenue is adjacent to Ellsworth Avenue in Central Denver; the series extends to 168th Avenue in unincorporated Adams County.
 Exceptions include Colfax Avenue, which takes the place of 15th Avenue, and Martin Luther King Jr. Boulevard, which generally takes the place of East 32nd Avenue.
 The designations East and North are generally not used unless needed.
 Building numbers on cross-streets reflect the street numbering; for example, 1800 Colorado Boulevard would be at the corner of 18th Avenue.
 (1800 South Colorado Boulevard is outside the area of numbered streets.)

 Detroit

 In the northern suburbs of Detroit, "___ Mile Road" runs east–west, a stated number of miles from the center of Detroit.
 Some of these roads are also known by other names.
 The lowest numbered road is 5 Mile Road, while the city limits end at 8 Mile Road, which at one time was called "Baseline Road".
 The highest such numbered road is 38 Mile Road, which is mostly in Almont.

 The city of Detroit also has some conventional numbered streets within the city limits.

 Los Angeles

-In the city of Los Angeles, all numbered streets begin from the historic corner of First and Main and are numbered according to the distance from their in their respective quadrants.
+In the city of Los Angeles, all numbered streets begin from the historic corner of First and Main and are numbered according to the distance from there in their respective quadrants.